How to Deal With Frozen Pipes

 Before shutting off the main water valve completely, you can drain your pipes first, or you can leave the water on with the heater set to a high temperature to keep it warm.
 The temperature does not need to be too high, however, it can be set above 50 F to provide enough heat.
 If you have someone to watch your house for you, inform them to keep the heat on to prevent the pipes from freezing.

-Also, if you are taking your car with you and you have water lines in your garage, insulate the garage door or install a portable heater in the garage.
-Properly seal your windows and doors to keep the cold air outside and from seeping through open areas in your house so the pipes in your garage can stay warm.
+Also, if you are taking your car with you and you have water lines in your garage, insulate the garage doors or install a portable heater in the garage to maintain warm air.
+Properly seal your windows and keep the garage doors closed to prevent the cold air outside and not from seeping through open areas in your house so the pipes in your garage can stay warm.

 Pro Tip: Remember Your Hose Bibs

 These are often left forgotten and might burst without you even knowing it.
-Remember to drain your hose bibs and insulate them with covers before deactivating them.
+Remember to drain the water flowing in your hose bibs and insulate them with covers before deactivating them.

 These are only a few tips to help you prepare your plumbing for winter effectively and efficiently.
 If you can do it yourself, do it as soon as possible to save you some time and effort in the holidays.
 However, if you wish to have someone else take a look at your home’s pipes, don’t hesitate to call up a plumbing service.